Welcome to our website!

 On the left hand side, you can make a donation to support Bay Area advocacy for democratic communications, pick up a press list or a Media How-To Guide, or grab information on Internet freedom, surveillance, accountability and representation, media ownership or communication worker rights.
 If you are looking for information on something in particular, use the search button to find related articles.

-There is also an archive of some of the best articles from MediaFile, MA’s publication in the 2000’s.
+There are also archives of some of the best articles from MediaFile, MA’s publication in the 2000’s and Propaganda Review, MA’s publication in the 1980’s.